 550 Peachtree Street

 Atlanta, GA 30308

 Phone: (404) 686-4536

 Innovator DisclosuresDr.
-Fantz and Dr. Franks have not indicated whether they have financial interests or business/professional affiliations relevant to the work described in this profile.
+Franks has not indicated whether she has financial interests or business/professional affiliations relevant to the work described in this profile.

 References/Related ArticlesSheppard C, Franks N, Nolte F, et al. Improving quality of patient care in an emergency department: a laboratory perspective.
 Am J Clin Pathol 2008;130:573-7.
 [PubMed]